On galaxy rotation curves from a continuum mechanics approach to modified gravity: Introduction

 In order for parts of the outer galaxy to move with approximately constant tangential velocity would require the mass of this region to grow with $r$.
 This is in stark contrast to observations which show that these regions contain little luminous matter.
 Thus, an additional (dark, since we cannot see it) matter component is required to explain this behaviour.
 There exists a plethora of dark matter models, see e.g.~\cite{Arrenberg:2013rzp}, having their roots either in particle physics or modified gravity.

 In~\cite{Boehmer:2013ss} a new approach to modifying general relativity was formulated.
+It is based on ideas well known in Continuum Mechanics.
+For similar works related to dark energy see also~\cite{Pearson:2014iaa}, while in the context of cosmological dark matter, continuum mechanics inspired models were studied in~\cite{Bucher:1998mh,Celoria:2017bbh}.
+These approaches differ from ours in various ways, for instance, in~\cite{Bucher:1998mh} a background metric and an internal material metric are introduced into the model and its effects on the CMB were investigated.
+Dark matter models inspired by superfluidity were studied in~\cite{Berezhiani:2015bqa,Berezhiani:2015pia}.

-It is based on ideas well known in Continuum Mechanics, see also~\cite{Pearson:2014iaa} for related ideas in the context of dark energy.
-The main idea is to reinterpret the term $g^{\mu\nu}R_{\mu\nu}$ in the Einstein-Hilbert action as the isotropic limit of a more general theory.
+The main idea of our approach, on the other hand, is to reinterpret the term $g^{\mu\nu}R_{\mu\nu}$ in the Einstein-Hilbert action as the isotropic limit of a more general theory.
 This approach is particularly natural in the context of the teleparallel equivalent of general relativity~\cite{Boehmer:2014jsa}.
 The inverse $g^{\mu\nu}$ is seen as the rank 2 isotropic tensor.
 This motivates an action based on the term $C^{\mu\nu}R_{\mu\nu}$ where $C^{\mu\nu}$ is a ``material'' tensor encoding the information about the internal degrees of freedom of the spacetime vacuum.
 The action of this theory is then given by

 The metric remains the only dynamical degree of freedom in this theory and we only consider variations of the action with respect to $g_{\mu\nu}$ and the matter degrees of freedom.
 The material tensor is kinematical.